openboard-team/openboard/README.md

 ### Guidelines

 OpenBoard is a complex application, when contributing, you must take a step back and make sure your contribution :
 - **Uses already in-place mechanism and take advantage of them**.
-In other terms, does not reinvent the wheel or uses shortcuts than could alter the consistency of the existing code.
+In other terms, does not reinvent the wheel or uses shortcuts that could alter the consistency of the existing code.
 - **Has the lowest footprint possible**.
-OpenBoard code has been written by android experts, tested and runned on millions of devices, the existing code will always be safer than the new code.
+OpenBoard code has been written by android experts (AOSP/Google engineers).
+It has been tested and runned on millions of devices.
+Thus, **existing code will always be safer than new code**.
 The less we alter existing code, the more OpenBoard will stay stable.
 Especially in the input logic scope.
-- **Does not bring any non-free code or binary blobs**.
+- **Does not bring any non-free code or proprietary binary blobs**.
 This also applies to code/binaries with unknown licenses.
 Make sure you do not introduce any closed-source library from Google.
 - **Complies with the user privacy principle OpenBoard follows**.

-In addition to previous points, OpenBoard must stick to [F-Droid inclusion guidelines](https://f-droid.org/docs/Inclusion_Policy/).
+In addition to previous elements, OpenBoard must stick to [F-Droid inclusion guidelines](https://f-droid.org/docs/Inclusion_Policy/).

 ### Current TODO list
 In no particular order, here is the non-exhaustive list of known wanted features :